Betamethasone/clotrimazole (On the skin)

 How to Use This Medicine

-- Shake the bottle of lotion well just before using.
+- Shake the bottle of lotion well just before use.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the lotion bottle upright, not laying on its side.
+Store the lotion bottle upright.

 Drugs and Foods to Avoid